lidafa0206/Radmc3d_Simulation/README.md

 SEDLam: This parameter specifies the wavelength(s) used for calculating the Spectral Energy Distribution (SED).
 The comparison between the observed SED and the model-calculated SED during iterations determines the updated disk mass.

-**Please note that: If multiple wavelengths are considered, they can be listed, with the fitted wavelength(s) placed as the last element(s) in the list.**

 seds,flux: These two parameters refer to the observed SED and the observed flux extracted radially along the disk.

 incl, PA, dpc:  The inclination, position angle, and distance of the protoplanetary disk.